The Prosperity Paradox

 Why rich societies stop reproducing

 Conservatives blame feminism.
 Liberals blame unaffordable housing.
 Technologists blame phones.
 Economists blame incentives.
-Each explanation catches part of the phenomenon, and none of them, by itself, explains why the decline tracks so reliably with prosperity as such — why it arrives wherever wealth arrives, whatever the local culture, whatever the local politics.
+Each explanation catches part of the phenomenon, and none of them, by itself, explains the broad association with development across different cultures and policies.

 What Prosperity Does to Children